jiayingl7119/Sep10-Freedom-Project/blog/entry05.md

 ##### 4/20/2026

 ## Engineering Design Process
 At first, I looked at the program before I did some changing.
 In which, it was <a href="https://aframe.io/">Aframe.io</a>.
 It included a box, a sphere, and a cylinder.
-There was also a platform for the said objects/shapes.
+There was also a platform for the said objects/shapes and also sky.
 The starting code looking like this:
 ```language
 <html>
   <head>